Water supply and sanitation in Yemen: Rural areas

-Services in rural areas are provided by thousands of community-based water committees.
-According to a 2000 World Bank report, at that time communities were insufficiently involved in water system design and government and donor-supported schemes usually fell short of developing effective community construction and management mechanisms.
+Historically, rural water services in Yemen were provided by thousands of community-based water committees, with technical support from the General Authority for Rural Water Projects (GARWSP).
+According to a 2000 World Bank report, at that time communities were inadequately involved in water system design and government and donor-supported schemes usually fell short of developing effective community construction and management mechanisms.
 Water committees were imposed local institutions, often suffering from internal management conflicts, leading to negligence of operation and maintenance which resulted in frequent break-downs.
-More than 50 percent of systems were broken down.
-Systems were often over-designed, and users can not afford paying the full cost of operating the schemes, let alone producing an operating surplus for the purchase of spare parts and major repairs.
+Over 50 percent of rural schemes were non-functional, due to high diesel pumping costs, poor technical design, and an inability to collect enough user fees to cover for maintenance and spare parts.
 In addition, political and tribal leaders frequently demanded that the government allocates its resources to particular projects, thereby interrupting—even abandoning—the work of started schemes.
 According to a 1996 Review, there were several hundreds of incomplete projects at that time.
 Little was done in the area of hygiene education, safe drinking water storage, and wastewater and excreta disposal.

-Most of the projects require some "contribution" of the beneficiaries, for example, an up-front down-payment towards investment costs (varying between 5 percent and 30 percent).
+Although a Demand-Responsive Approach (DRA) was introduced in the late 2000s to allow authorities to require upfront local co-financing—typically 5 to 30 percent of investment costs—and improve community ownership, implementation was uneven.

-In 2007 the World Bank reported that a “Demand Responsive Approach (DRA) has been mainstreamed into all sub-sector interventions throughout the country and is used in all governorates”.
-Furthermore, a rural water strategy has been finalized, agreed upon by all stakeholders and awaited cabinet approval in early 2008.
+The escalation of armed conflict after 2015 severely damaged rural water services, as increasing fuel prices and broken distribution channels made the diesel-powered pumping not sustainable for most of the villages.
+To prevent nation-wide collapse of water supply to villages, international air organizations—including UNICEF, the World Bank, and UNDP—partnered with Yemeni authorities and Water User Associations (WUAs) to change the rural water systems to solar power.
+These local solarization projects have significantly lowered operating costs, and relying on imported diesel, and provided a reliable water service to millions in remote regions.